INTEGRITY-One/defender/INSTALL.md

 ```
 $ git clone https://github.com/INTEGRITY-One/defender.git defender
 ```
-This will close the Defender repo and store it in a defender folder.
+This will clone the Defender repo and store it in a defender folder.

 #Install Defender App
 After completing all pre-requisites, you're ready to install the application.
 This process will download all dependencies and build the application.